HITECHCRIME/HC_SG234_Blank_Sheets/README.md

 ## Lyrics

 ```
+Blank sheets, don't ya wrap em up (yet)
+Blank sheets, don't ya figure we (should hide em)
+We surrounded and got some corpses to be laid down
+We so sure they gon go underground

 Bodies on my mind
 Lay em down lay em down
 Make them tight, cut and slice em up